 Remember!
 There’s also a printable version of this guide (a free 40 page eBook) that you can download here.

-To make the most of these resources, we recommend you access your free account.
-As you try your favourite tips and tricks directly, it will be easier for you to understand!
+To make the most of these resources, we recommend you access your trial account.
+As you try your favorite tips and tricks directly, it will be easier for you to understand!

 NOTE: this guide is part of our collection How to make a yearbook.
 You’ll find more guides like this here.